-Most medicines used in the UK have a licence that says exactly how the medicine should be used.
+Most medicines used in the UK have a licence (sometimes known as a ‘Marketing Authorisation’) that states how it should be used.
 However, this licence may not include use in children, or in a particular illness or condition.

-- Throughout this leaflet we refer to doctors as being the people who prescribe your child a medicine.
-It is important to remember that many healthcare professionals in the UK can prescribe medicines and might be responsible for your child’s health care.
-This includes nurses, pharmacists, dentists and optometrists.
+- In this leaflet we refer to doctors as being the people who prescribe your child a medicine.
+However, many healthcare professionals in the UK can prescribe medicines and might be responsible for your child’s health care.
+These include nurses, pharmacists, dentists and optometrists.
 They are sometimes collectively called ‘prescribers’.
-To find out more about who can prescribe medicines, click here.

-The following terms are all used to describe different unlicensed medicines:
+The following terms are maybe used for unlicensed medicines:

 - special (specially manufactured)

 - import (an imported medicine that is usually licensed for use in the country it is manufactured in)